AngelosTheodorakis/Data-Science-Projects/House prices/House_Prices.md

     ##    0    1    2    3    4    5
     ## 1420   46   74  592  744   43

-**LotFrontage: Linear feet of street connected to property. there are 259 NA’s**
+**LotFrontage: Linear feet of street connected to property.**

+There are 259 NA’s.
+We will replace the missing values with the median and not the mean, because of the extreme values (outliers).

 ``` r
 summary(data$LotFrontage)